 Courts like to see parents working together and putting their children first.
 That is why if you and your ex-spouse are able to agree on a parenting time schedule and/or decide with whom the child will primarily reside, a court is very likely to honor these decisions and enter appropriate orders memorializing your agreement.
 Situations where a court may not follow your agreement include:

 The dedicated team of Chicago divorce and custody attorneys at Arami Law Office are here to help parents achieve the maximum amount of parenting time possible.
 We will work with you, your ex-spouse, and the court to achieve a parenting time plan that recognizes your right to be a part of your child’s life.
 If a court has already entered parenting time orders in your Illinois divorce case, we may be able to have the court modify those orders and award you greater parenting time.
-Learn how we can help you during your free initial consultation: call the Arami Law Office at (312) 212-1399 or contact us online for assistance..
+Learn how we can help you.
+Schedule a consultation: call the Arami Law Office at (312) 212-1399 or contact us online for assistance.

 How did we do?